ARM-software/arm-trusted-firmware/docs/user-guide.md

     GICv2 Virtual CPU Interface     0x2c010000
     GICv2 Hypervisor Interface      0x2c02f000

-The Base FVP models can be configured to support GICv2 at addresses corresponding to the legacy (Versatile Express) memory map as follows.
+The AEMv8 Base FVP can be configured to support GICv2 at addresses corresponding to the legacy (Versatile Express) memory map as follows.
 These are the default addresses when using the Foundation FVP in GICv2 mode.